Blade Air Mobility (NASDAQ:BLDE) Sees Strong Trading Volume

-A number of equities analysts have recently commented on the stock.
-JPMorgan Chase & Co. assumed coverage on shares of Blade Air Mobility in a research note on Thursday.
-They set an “overweight” rating and a $16.00 price objective for the company.
-Deutsche Bank Aktiengesellschaft assumed coverage on shares of Blade Air Mobility in a research note on Wednesday, September 1st.
-They set a “buy” rating and a $15.00 price objective for the company.
-Citigroup assumed coverage on shares of Blade Air Mobility in a research note on Thursday, June 3rd.
-They set a “buy” rating for the company. initiated coverage on shares of Blade Air Mobility in a research note on Thursday, June 3rd.
-They set a “buy” rating and a $16.00 price objective for the company.
-Finally, Credit Suisse Group initiated coverage on shares of Blade Air Mobility in a report on Thursday, August 26th.
-They issued an “outperform” rating and a $14.00 target price on the stock.
+BLDE has been the topic of a number of research analyst reports.
+JPMorgan Chase & Co. initiated coverage on shares of Blade Air Mobility in a report on Thursday.
+They issued an “overweight” rating and a $16.00 target price on the stock.
+Citigroup initiated coverage on shares of Blade Air Mobility in a report on Thursday, June 3rd.
+They issued a “buy” rating on the stock.
+Credit Suisse Group initiated coverage on shares of Blade Air Mobility in a report on Thursday, August 26th.
+They issued an “outperform” rating and a $14.00 target price on the stock. initiated coverage on shares of Blade Air Mobility in a report on Thursday, June 3rd.
+They issued a “buy” rating and a $16.00 target price on the stock.
+Finally, Deutsche Bank Aktiengesellschaft initiated coverage on shares of Blade Air Mobility in a report on Wednesday, September 1st.
+They issued a “buy” rating and a $15.00 target price on the stock.
 Five research analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the stock currently has an average rating of “Buy” and a consensus price target of $15.25.

 Blade Air Mobility, Inc provides air transportation alternatives to the congested ground routes in the United States and internationally.
 The company provides its services through helicopters and amphibious aircraft.
 The company was founded in 2014 and is based in New York, New York.